By Zach Kratzsch | September 23, 2019 | Why A Global pollution and Climate Strike Is Necessary

 That is all it should take for action to happen.
-Join me in the global Climate Strike
+Join me in the global Climate and Pollution Strike

 Some Scientists predict we are only 5% away from the tipping point before the rain forest's ecosystem begins to collapse beyond repair.

 You may have seen some posts about it online that finally hit the main stream once people started demanding action, but the main stream news seems to have forgotten about it and a lot of people aren’t giving any solutions to actually help the problem.
 Many people are just brushing it off as an annual occurrence and saying that the forest will recover as it has before from small fires, however that is not the case.
 Here are the facts; this isn't just a small annual fire that the rainforest is somewhat used to, or just even one fire.
 It's a collective of over 74,000 fires.
 That's 85% more than all of the fires in the Amazon last year, many of which are started by humans.
 So as our fellow man has set these fires, it is up to us to do what we can to stop them and to preserve whats left as well as leaving the lands untouched as possible to have a chance at recovery.